kmesh-net/kmesh/docs/proposal/observability.md

 The xDS controller fetches the access log format and metric configurations from it.
 Then get the corresponding metrics from the workloads.

-The telemetry controller combines the metrics into an access log based on the access log format, and puts it in the envoyfilter to return to the control plane.
+The telemetry controller combines the metrics into an access log based on the access log format.

-For metric features, provide 15001 port for Prometheus queries.
+For metric features, provide 15020 port for Prometheus queries.

 #### Test Plan